bkuciel/Backup-Bitlocker-to-AD/README.md

 1. Script checks if there is network connection.
 2. Gets system drive bitlocker data
 3. Backs up bitlocker data to AD
-4. Save's information in Registry, that is backed up, to prevent running backing up every time when script is executed.
+4. Saves information in the registry that a key has been backed up, to prevent backup every time the script is executed

 ## Howto